theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: True if both arrays contain the same values (resulting in empty output arrays), false if arrays don't contain the same values (in which case the output arrays will have data in them)
   :rtype: Boolean

-.. py:function:: Concat(array i_arrValuesA, array i_arrValuesB)
+.. ven:function:: Concat(array i_arrValuesA, array i_arrValuesB)

   This function appends one array to the other and then returns the concatenated array.
-The difference between this and the :py:func:`Append` function is that the Append function updates an existing array, whereas this function doesn't change the existing arrays and instead returns a new array.
+The difference between this and the :ven:func:`Append` function is that the Append function updates an existing array, whereas this function doesn't change the existing arrays and instead returns a new array.

   :params i_arrValuesA: The array to which the values will be added
   :params i_arrValuesB: The array from which the values will be added